szheller/ML-Pipeline-Video/README.md

 the active status has been predicted, with additional features such as smoothing incorporated.

+Included in the predictions are sudden change in direction of the ball.

 The resulting output video is found at: